Large central values of Dirichlet L-functions in cosets: Introduction

 \section{Introduction}

-Let $\chi\in\mathcal{X}$, where $\mathcal{X}$ denotes a group of Dirichlet characters modulo $q>1$, which is precisely defined in \eqref{chardef}.
-Then the $L$-function attached to $\chi $ is defined for $\Re s>1$ by and can be analytically continued to the whole complex plane satisfying a functional equation (see \eqref{fe}).
+Let $\chi\in\mathcal{X}$, where $\mathcal{X}$ denotes a group of Dirichlet characters modulo $q>1$.
+Then the $L$-function attached to $\chi $ is defined for $\Re s>1$ by and can be analytically continued to an entire function satisfying a certain functional equation except the principal one $\chi_0$, in which case it is meromorphic with a pole at $s=1$.
+See subsection \ref{fe} for the functional equation for primitive characters.

-It is known that the zeros of such $L$-functions either are negative integers either lie in the critical strip $0<\Re s<1$.
-The generalized Riemann hypothesis states that all the non-trivial zeros lies on the critical line $\Re s=\frac{1}{2}.$ On top of that, we are interested in statistical behaviour of $L$-functions inside the critical strip.
+It is known that the zeros of such $L$-functions either are negative integers or lie in the critical strip $0<\Re s<1$.
+The generalized Riemann hypothesis states that all the non-trivial zeros lie on the critical line $\Re s=\frac{1}{2}.$ On top of that, we are interested in statistical behaviour of $L$-functions inside the critical strip.

 We are interested not only in the behaviour of an individual $L$-function, but also in behaviour on average over some families.
 In particular we consider central values of family of Dirichlet $L$-functions of modulo $q$